EngineerBetter/engineerbetter-hugo/content/blog/quarks-quickstart.md

 The end-to-end process however, can be a little tricky to navigate.
 This blog post fills in the gaps to provide a step-by-step guide for deploying a BOSH release on K8s with Quarks.

 ## What is Quarks?
-When we refer to Quarks we're largely referring to the deployment of `cf-operator` (soon to be renamed the `quarks-operator` to reflect it's broader functionality).
+When we refer to Quarks we're largely referring to the deployment of `cf-operator` (soon to be renamed the `quarks-operator` to reflect its broader functionality).
 The `cf-operator` brings with it custom resource definitions (CRDs) that extend the Kubernetes API.
 Once deployed, the `cf-operator` watches for the creation of the custom `boshdeployment` resource (more on this later), then works its magic to translate the sum into a desired manifest and ultimately a running BOSH deployment on K8s.

 If you'd like to learn more about how Quarks controllers handle the complete workflow from the custom `boshdeployment` resource, through to the translation and creation of Kubernetes native StatefulSets, Pods etc., I'd recommend taking a look at the [docs](https://quarks.suse.dev/docs/development/controllers/) - the controller diagrams are especially helpful.

 ## Steps for deploying a BOSH release with Quarks

 It's worth noting that Helm Charts aready exist for the deployment of some BOSH releases, e.g. [KubeCF](https://github.com/cloudfoundry-incubator/kubecf/releases) and [Concourse CI](https://github.com/concourse/concourse-chart).
-If you're looking to deploy a BOSH release on Kubernetes, it's worth checking that there isn't already an upstream Helm Chart published for that release, as that will likely be more straightforward deployment process.
+If you're looking to deploy a BOSH release on Kubernetes, it's worth checking that there isn't already an upstream Helm Chart published for that release, as that will likely be a more straightforward deployment process.

 ### 1. Install the `cf-operator` in your cluster
-This is fairly straight forward and can be completed with Helm.
+This is fairly straightforward and can be completed with Helm.
 There are a few customisations that can be set by passing additional values to the install command, but broadly you'll want to make sure the namespace you place the cf-operator in is sensibly named and dedicated.
 The example below also sets the namespace that the cf-operator will 'watch' for the creation of custom resources.

 ```
 helm repo add quarks https://cloudfoundry-incubator.github.io/quarks-helm/